GabeScott/standard-works-vault/General Conference/1974 October - My Personal Hall of Fame.md

 President Kimball, as this conference comes speedily to its close, the words of the apostle Peter seem to reflect the feelings of each person who has attended the conference or who has listened to or viewed the proceedings.

-Following his experience on the Mount of Transfiguration, Peter said to Jesus, “Lord, it is good for us to be here.”
-(Matt.
-17:4.)
+Following his experience on the Mount of Transfiguration, Peter said to Jesus, “Lord, it is good for us to be here.” ([[Matthew 17.4|Matt.
+17:4]].)
 President Kimball, it is good for all of us to have been here.

 I pray that the same sweet spirit which has prevailed will continue with me as I respond to this opportunity to address you.